postmalloc/tinysfm/README.md

 _Note: TinySFM assumes the photos in directory are named in the order in which they are captured as you move around the subject.
 Unordered names will affect the quality of reconstruction._

-## References
-Hartley, R. and Zisserman, A., Multiple View Geometry in Computer Vision (2004)

 ## License
 MIT